M81-Development/Osmund/README.md

 # Osmund

-Osmund is the project used to port MIUI8 to Meizu M2 Note.
+Osmund is a project used to port MIUI8 to Meizu M2 Note (M81).

 ## What 's this